George Bemand

-Second Lieutenant George Edward Kingsley Bemand (19 March 1892 – 26 December 1916) was a British Army officer who served in World War I. He was one of a small number of Black officers to serve in the British army during the conflict.
+George Edward Kingsley Bemand (19 March 1892 – 26 December 1916) was a British Army officer who served in the First World War.
+He was one of a small number of Black officers to serve in the British Army during the conflict.
 (Note: Others included Walter Tull, Allan Noel Minns and David Clemetson.
 Almost a century earlier Nathaniel Wells had received a Yeomanry commission in 1818.)
 He was killed in action in France.